 “The only thing worse than writing a story filled with mistakes and lies is to ignore and bury a story because it violates your viewpoints,” a Tribune editor once chided a fellow reporter.
 “That’s like a doctor withholding life-saving medicine from a patient he may not like.”

 That happens all too often in today’s news media.
-For example, back in March, Attorney General Barr told President Trump in the Oval Office that his national emergency declaration was clearly lawful, and exactly what Congress intended when it passed the National Emergencies Act, which gave presidents broad discretionary authority to identify and respond to emergent circumstances like the humanitarian and security crisis at our southern border.
+For example, in March 2019, Attorney General Barr told President Trump in the Oval Office that his national emergency declaration was clearly lawful and exactly what Congress intended when it passed the National Emergencies Act, which gave presidents the broad discretionary authority to identify and respond to emergent circumstances like the humanitarian and security crisis at our southern border.

 What?
 You didn’t see it on TV or read it in your newspaper?
 That’s because the big three networks—ABC, NBC, and CBS—buried the story, preventing millions of viewers from learning about the Justice Department’s legal advice to the President.
 So did all cable networks, except for FOX.

-Then there is the Joe Biden/Hunter Biden scandal, which the mainstream media has decided doesn’t warrant any reporting beyond one or two cursory and superficial stories that a couple of news outlets did three years ago.
+Then there is the Joe Biden/Hunter Biden scandal, which the mainstream media decided didn’t warrant any reporting beyond one or two cursory and superficial stories that a couple of news outlets did a few years ago.
 Never mind that new evidence has surfaced and continues to surface every day.

-Have any of the mainstream media reported on how much and how often House Intelligence Committee Chairman Adam Schiff has lied about everything from having “proof” of Trump’s collusion with Russia to the President’s phone call with Ukrainian President Volodymyr Zelensky?
+Nor did the mainstream media report on how much and how often House Intelligence Committee Chairman Adam Schiff lied about everything from having “proof” of Trump’s collusion with Russia to the President’s phone call with Ukrainian President Volodymyr Zelensky?

-So far, only the Washington Post has done so—giving Schiff the maximum of four Pinocchios for his fabrications and deceits concerning the “dreadful” phone call.
+Only the Washington Post did so—giving Schiff the maximum of four Pinocchios for his fabrications and deceits concerning the “dreadful” phone call.
 Kudos to the Post!

-When I was learning how to be a reporter we were exhorted to strive for objectivity in our reporting.
+When I was learning how to be a reporter, we were exhorted to strive for objectivity in our reporting.
 Of course, we knew there was no such thing as a purely objective reporter.
-All of us have biases and are more than likely predisposed to have prejudices one way or the other in dealing with events, sources, issues, etc.
+All of us have biases and are more than likely predisposed to have prejudices one way or another in dealing with events, sources, issues, etc.

 What dismays me today is that with the enormous influence of social media and cable news shows that purport to report stories unbiasedly, the viewing public has trouble discerning between news and opinion.
 The strict separation between news and opinion is simply vanishing.
-News anchors today feel it is their duty and prerogative to sprinkle their opinions throughout every story—especially those dealing with President Trump.
+Today, news anchors feel it is their duty and prerogative to sprinkle their opinions throughout every story—especially those dealing with President Trump.

-I have heard journalists today insist that stories need interpretation and that reporters need to adapt to the “realities of 21st Century journalism.”
+I hear journalists today insisting that stories need “interpretation” and that reporters need to adapt to the “realities of 21st Century journalism.”

 There is nothing wrong with explanatory journalism, but there should be no doubt where news ends and opinion begins.

-One of the first rules I learned after joining the Chicago Tribune was that I was not allowed to engage in any kind of local politics–including joining the local school board.
-While reporters were allowed to belong to political parties, we were not allowed to work for any candidates or to express any open support for them.
-We were supposed to be independent observers, otherwise, how could our reporting be trusted?
+One of the first rules I learned after joining the Chicago Tribune was that I could not engage in any local politics–including joining the local school board.
+While reporters were allowed to belong to political parties, we were not allowed to work for any candidates or express any open support.
+We were supposed to be independent observers.
+Otherwise, how could our reporting be trusted?

 We weren’t even allowed to go on television to express our opinions about a story or issue if we were reporting or covering it.

 Here’s a question for you.
-Are MSNBC talking heads like Rachel Madow, Joe Scarborough, Mika Brzezinski, Kirsten Powers, and Chris Matthews journalists?
+Are MSNBC talking heads like Rachel Madow, Joy Reid, Joe Scarborough, Mika Brzezinski, and Kirsten Powers journalists?
 No, they are not.
 Perhaps they were at one time, but they have abandoned whatever journalistic principles they may have had to become provocative pundits or commentators.
 Yet we see them anchoring shows that purport to be “news” shows.

 This is prima facie fraud.
-But they couldn’t care less about journalistic credibility because they simply are NOT journalists.
+But they couldn’t care less about journalistic credibility because they are NOT journalists.
 They don’t pretend to be impartial.
-Many are committed left-wingers and they make no apologies about it.
-They are paid to share their left-wing biases with their like-minded audiences, in much the same way that Sean Hannity, Tucker Carlson, or Laura Ingraham are paid by the Fox Network to share their conservative opinions with their audiences.
+Many are committed left-wingers, and they make no apologies about it.
+They are paid to share their left-wing biases with their like-minded audiences, in much the same way that the Fox Network pays Sean Hannity, Tucker Carlson, or Laura Ingraham to share their conservative opinions with their audiences.

 I have never heard Hannity, Carlson, or Ingraham claim to be impartial journalists.
 They are paid commentators, not reporters.
-One watches those shows knowing that the emphasis is not on impartiality, but on opinion.
+One watches those shows knowing that the emphasis is not on impartiality but opinion.

 Yet, Fox News gets slammed again and again for being biased in its news coverage.
-Frankly, I think Fox’s news coverage is as fair as any of the other cable networks (certainly MSNBC’s or CNN’s).
+In fact, Fox’s news coverage is as fair as any of the other cable networks (certainly MSNBC’s or CNN’s).

 The challenge for the viewing public is to learn to discern between opinion programs and news shows.
 That goes for all cable and broadcast networks.

-Unfortunately, with the blurring of the lines between news and opinion in the reporting process, that continues to be a near impossible task for most viewers and readers.
+Unfortunately, blurring the lines between news and opinion in the reporting process continues to be a near-impossible task for most viewers and readers.

 On the other hand, it may be that the viewing and reading public really doesn’t care if stories are slanted and biased as long as they are slanted and biased in the direction they lean, left or right.

 I hope that is not the case.
-If professional journalists and news organizations cannot or will not provide unbiased news that helps a citizenry to make informed choices and decisions then I fear our democracy is in grave danger.
+If professional journalists and news organizations can not provide unbiased news that helps a citizenry make informed choices and decisions, then I fear our democracy is on a slippery slope to socialism.